Sanders and Livestream Guests Discuss Causes of Coronavirus Crisis

 As with Hurricane Katrina, “you get certain moments when the veil is lifted and you see the rot in society,” said Cornel West, an activist professor and hip-hop musician.

-Sanders, who is still in the running to be the Democratic presidential nominee, called for a government guarantee that all workers in the U.S. get their full salary and benefits for the duration of the crisis even if they lose their job.
+Sanders, who is still in the running to be the Democratic presidential nominee, called for a government guarantee that all workers in the U.S. get their full salary and benefits for the duration of the crisis even if they lose their jobs.
 “There is no conflict” between protecting people’s health and protecting the economy, he insisted, as long as the government makes sure that no Americans lose their income.”

 “When companies are able to operate again, they’ll have their workforce intact,” he said.